Skip to content

 Profile: Line and Surface

 Profile controls are the most versatile GD&T tools.
-Profile of a surface can replace separate flatness, parallelism, perpendicularity, and position callouts with a single feature control frame — when used with datums, it simultaneously controls form, orientation, and location.
+Profile of a surface can replace separate flatness, parallelism, perpendicularity, and position callouts with a single feature control frame.
+When used with datums, it simultaneously controls form, orientation, and location.
 Modern practice increasingly favors profile for complex surfaces and 5-axis CNC freeform features.
 The tolerance zone can be bilateral (equally disposed about the true profile), unilateral (entirely inside or outside), or unequally disposed (per the “UZ” modifier in ASME Y14.5-2018).

 Profile of a Line